tailcallhq/tailcallhq.github.io/outlines/exploring-graphiql-the-in-browser-ide-for-graphql.md

 * Integrating Variables with Your Query
 * Utilising fragments to aid query construction
-* Executing/Testing the query: Sending requests and handling responses
+* Executing/Testing the query: Sending requests and handling responses [take a screenshot and add code for each of the step above]

 ## Conclusion
 * Summary of what we discussed